gsuuon/model.nvim/README.md

 - `join_undo?: boolean` - Whether to join streaming response text as a single undo command.
 When true, unrelated edits during streaming will also be undone.
 Default is `true`.

 #### Prompt
+`params` are generally data that go directly into the request sent by the provider (e.g. content, temperature). `options` are used by the provider to know how to handle the request (e.g. server url or model name if a local LLM).

 Setup `require('model').setup({prompts = { [prompt name] = Prompt, .. }})`
 Run `:Model [prompt name]` or `:M [prompt name]`
 - `provider: Provider` - The provider for this prompt, responsible for requesting and returning completion suggestions.